 You can help Veterans and former Service members who experienced MST find hope and healing through VA’s MST-related resources and treatments.
 Explore the information below and spread the word in your community and on your social media channels:

-- Social Media: Share SAAM posts — including special video posts formatted for Facebook, Twitter and Instagram — with your social networks in April.
-Download the Instagram/Facebook slideshow.
+- Social Media: Share SAAM posts — including two vertical graphics and a vertical video reel for Facebook and Instagram — with your social networks in April.

-- FAQs: Use this resource when speaking with colleagues, event attendees, or MST survivors.
-Questions focus on how MST is defined, relevant statistics and history, and available MST-related resources for helping survivors heal from its effects.
+- FAQ: Use this resource when speaking with colleagues, event attendees or MST survivors.
+Questions focus on how MST is defined, relevant statistics and history, and resources for helping survivors heal from MST’s effects.